-You don’t want to have to look in your file system, your email, and your notes application to check what the next available number in a category is: you need a central index.
+You don’t want to have to look in your file system, your email, and your notes to check what the next available number in a category is: you need a central index.

-Search for things
+Searching for things

 When you’re saving all sorts of items in your system, you won’t always remember where they are.
 Did you save the office contract in your email, or your shared drive?
 You might look in your drive, not see the contract, and think you didn’t save it.

 The whole point of the Johnny.Decimal system is to remove this frustration.

 Having a central index allows you to search for items by title, or filter your entire list by area or category.
 This lets you see, immediately, what you’ve saved.

 If your system also tells you where that item is, then all the better.